 Each year, Gatlinburg, Tennessee is the site of the first Fourth of July parade in the nation when they start the marching at 12:01 a.m.
 This massive festival routinely attracts between 80,000 and 100,000 spectators.
-A huge collection of floats, helium balloons, marching bands, equestrian entries and groups of men and women representing the armed services parade through the downtown.
+A huge collection of floats, helium balloons, marching bands, equestrian entries and groups of men and women representing the parade of the armed services through the downtown.
 Your Fourth of July will be off to a truly epic start.

 Over 100 units make up this parade and it stretches over a mile in length.
 It is the 44th year Gatlinburg has put on this parade, so they definitely have it down to a science.
 Each year, the parade is dedicated to our men and women in the armed services.
 Military personnel always serve as the parade’s Grand Marshall.

 Best of all, this exciting event is free and open to the public!
 If you are worried about having a good place to see the parade, don’t!
 The parade route is from stoplight #3 to stoplight #10.
 Spectators from nearby hotels often start lining up chairs the day before the event for a good viewing spot.